noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

       - take width of content
   - stacking order: as defined in HTML, all elements in the same zindex (0)

-- the box model: 5 properties that define how an element takes up space, i.e the total area of an element, plus 4 positioning offsets that are language dependent
+- box model: 5 properties that define how an element takes up space, i.e the total area of an element, plus 4 positioning offsets that are language dependent

-  - left-to-right languages work as expected
-  - right-to-left languages cause the 2 of 4 offsets to reverse horizontally
-  - top-to-bottom languages cause the 2 of 4 offsets to reverse vertically

   - width/inline-size: should be thought of as the length of the line axis (language dependent)